Welcome to your M State bookstores!

-The M State bookstores have the items you need to be prepared for class, including textbooks, computer software, tools, supplies and M State apparel and gear.
+The M State campus bookstores and the M State Online Bookstore have the items you need to be prepared for class including textbooks, computer software, tools, supplies and M State apparel!

-The M State bookstores also accept tuition and other payments to the college.
+The campus bookstores also accept tuition and other payments to the college.
 Cash, checks, MasterCard, Visa and Discover are accepted.
 Regular operating hours for each store are listed below, and extended operating hours are offered during the first week of each semester.

 Detroit Lakes - Book Mark